 Besides having the most tasting dishes ever, “the Land Down Under” also has its fair share of irresistible Australian beverages.

-33. Australian Beer
+35. Australian Beer

 Australians love to drink beer!
 Australian beer has a long history since the 18th century.
-The first official brewer was John Boston with the very first beer version including Indian corn with cape gooseberry leaves.
+The first official brewer was John Boston, with the very first beer version including Indian corn with cape gooseberry leaves.
 More versions of beer have been developed since then.

 Nowadays, if you visit Australia, you may easily come across a popular beer brand named Victoria Bitter, or VB for short.
-Aussie will sell this beer with a CO2 gas chamber that has been cooled for 8 hours beforehand.
+Aussie sell this beer with a CO2 gas chamber that has been cooled for 8 hours beforehand.
 How cool is that?

 You may also want to try Australian specialty beers that contain a large number of ales.
 Both microbreweries and major brewers will produce these types of beers.

-34. Australian Wine
+36. Australian Wine

 Do you know that Australia is one of the biggest exporters of wine?
 The Australian wine industry is a grand contributor to the economy of this country.
 Thousands of vineyards throughout Australia are located in Victoria, Tasmania, New South Wales, etc.